Dissidia Final Fantasy: Reviews

 The game also enjoyed positive reviews by American critics.
 1UP.com and GameSpot praised the fighting system and visuals, with the latter commenting on the mix of RPG and action gameplay.
-The story received mixed reactions, as GameSpot stated that it would only interest fans of the franchise, while 1UP.com enjoyed its references to previous games.
-RandomNPC called the game "one of the few must-have games for the PSP."
-Game Informer was critical, claiming the story and gameplay were too similar to past Final Fantasy titles and would turn off new players.
+The story received mixed reactions, as GameSpot said that it would only interest fans of the franchise, while 1UP.com enjoyed its references to previous games.
+RandomNPC called the game "one of the few must-have games for the PSP".
+Game Informer was critical, claiming that the story and gameplay were too similar to past Final Fantasy titles and would turn off new players.

 In the Best of E3 2009, Dissidia was awarded "Best Fighting Game" by IGN.
 Dissidia also received awards from Famitsu and in the Japan Game Awards 2008.
 In 2010, the game was included as one of the titles in the book 1001 Video Games You Must Play Before You Die.